 Salt and pepper to taste

 Melt the butter in a large saucepan over medium-low heat.
-Cook the vegetables until soft,five to seven minutes.
+Cook the vegetables until soft, five to seven minutes.
 Crush the garlic with the side of your knife, leaving the skin on.
 Add the garlic and bay leaf to the pan and cook for one minute.
-Add the pancetta and cook until soft, two to three minutes.
+Add the pancetta or prosciutto and cook until soft, two to three minutes.
 Increase the heat to medium and add the ground beef and brown, about five minutes.
 Pour in the wine and cook until it reduces slightly, then remove the garlic clove and the bay leaf and discard.
-Then add the tomato sauce and paste, broth, and salt and pepper to taste.
+Add the tomato sauce and paste, broth, and salt and pepper to taste.
 Simmer, covered, for an hour and a half or until all of the flavors have melded together.